 If you haven’t researched them yet, you’re missing out.
 CEO and Co-Founder at Behavio, Nadav Aharony’s presentation at SXSW in 2012, Investigating Social Mechanisms with Mobile Phones, provides a hint at what smartphones can do when used smartly.

 Probably not a surprise.

-But what was probably a surprise to most of the audience of marketers and search enthusiast was that one of Google’s most publicized hires ever, not only published patents on artificial intelligence and medical devices, and reading machines, but also on poetry.
+But what was probably a surprise to most of the audience of marketers and search enthusiasts was that one of Google’s most publicized hires ever, not only published patents on artificial intelligence and medical devices, and reading machines but also on poetry.

 Unlike IBM’s Watson slugging it out with Ken Jennings at Jeopardy, if Ray Kurzweil builds an AI mind at Google, it might just give a poetry recital instead.
 As Kurzweil noted in a recent interview, part of what he is working on is to get computers to talk like humans.
 If a computer can create poetry, it can tell what a page is “about.”

 I’ve listed the pending and granted poetry patents, and links to them, and then the remainder of granted and pending patents that Ray Kurzweil is a co-inventor on.
 While I don’t link directly to those, you can go to the USPTO search page and look them up if you want to find out more.
 A number of these patent filings have identical names and are continuation patents – if you want to see where they differ, it’s going to be in the claims sections where claims have been updated, narrowed, and focused.

 A computer poetry screen saver including loading an author analysis model, randomly selecting a seed word from the author analysis model, completing a poem following the seed word and displaying the poem on an output device.

 A method of generating a poet personality including reading poems, each of the poems containing text, generating analysis models, each of the analysis models representing one of poems and storing the analysis models in a personality data structure.